-Maureen Ketler Schad is Pro Bono Senior Counsel at Norton Rose Fulbright, where she litigates and supervises immigration and family law cases and manages the firm’s pro bono initiatives.
-In 2014, in collaboration with a wide range of community partners and legal service organizations, including The Legal Aid Society, The Door, Catholic Charities, AILA, Safe Passage Project, Central American Legal Assistance, and KIND, she helped create ICARE, to coordinate a response to the “surge” dockets in NYC and ensure access to legal representation as well as school and health care enrollment information for as many immigrant children as possible.
-She currently serves on the ABA's Commission on Immigration, the New York State Advisory Council on Immigration Issues in Family Court, and the NYC Bar Association's Pro Bono and Legal Services Committee.
+Maureen Ketler Schad is Pro Bono Senior Counsel at Norton Rose Fulbright, where she litigates and supervises immigration and family law cases and directs the firm’s pro bono program.
+For the last 14 years, she has worked with a wide range of legal services organizations and other community partners to ensure access to legal representation and other critical social services for immigrant youth in NYC and across New York State.
+She currently serves on the ABA's Commission on Immigration, the New York State Advisory Council on Immigration Issues in Family Court, NYCLA’s Justice Center Advisory Board and the NYC Bar Association's Pro Bono and Legal Services Committee.

 Maureen was previously a Senior Staff Attorney at The Door’s Legal Services Center, where she represented youth for five years in a wide range of immigration and family court proceedings.
+She continues this focus in her current role.
 She graduated magna cum laude from New York University School of Law, where she worked with NYU’s Immigrant Rights Clinic, Make The Road New York, and The Legal Aid Society’s Immigration Unit.
 From 2001-2004, Maureen worked at The Legal Aid Society as a public benefits and housing advocate.
 Before that, she was a founding program coordinator of Project HEALTH/ Health Leads, creating legal and benefits resource centers for adolescents and families at public hospitals in Boston and New York.
 She is a graduate of Harvard College.

-Rebecca joined UnLocal with 10 years of experience representing immigrants of all ages in removal proceedings, with a particular focus in Asylum and Protection under the Convention Against Torture.
+Rebecca joined UnLocal in 2019 with 10 years of experience representing immigrants of all ages in removal proceedings, with a particular focus in Asylum and Protection under the Convention Against Torture.
 She practices regularly before the Immigration Court, Board of Immigration Appeals, and Federal Court of Appeals for the Second Circuit.
 In addition, Rebecca clerked at the New York Immigration Court through the Attorney General’s Department of Justice Honors Program.
 She is a 2002 graduate of Oberlin College and a 2009 graduate of the New York University School of Law.
-Rebecca has two joyful and rambunctious little boys.

 Rex is the Director of Immigration for Legal Services NYC, which is one of the nation’s largest civil legal services providers and helps over 100,000 low-income New Yorkers annually.
 Rex is a national expert on suppression motions and termination motions in immigration court.
 He runs a secret joint defense group on suppression motions and co-authored a 2015 Vera Institute advisory on termination motions for immigrant children.
 His previous positions include Managing Attorney for the Long Island team at Safe Passage Project, Managing Attorney at Catholic Charities of the Archdiocese of Newark (NJ), and Adjunct Professor of Clinical Legal Education at St. John’s Law School.
 He also clerked on the New Jersey Supreme Court.